chef-cookbooks/aix/README.md

 * `allocate` - allocate a nim resource
 * `deallocate` - deallocate a nim resource
 * `script` - execute a script resource
+* `bos_inst` - run a bos installation
+* `remove` - remove a nim resource
+* `reset` - reset a nim resource
+* `reboot` - reboot nim client(s)

 ### flrtvc

-Use flrtvc tool to download recommended efix, and install them to patch security and/or hiper vulnerabilities.
+Use flrtvc tool to generate flrtvc report, download recommended efix, and install them to patch security and/or hiper vulnerabilities.

+A nim lpp_source resource is automatically created for fixes to be installed.
+It is removed

+If space is needed, filesystem is automatically extended by increment of 500Mb.

 ```ruby
 aix_flrtvc "install flrtvc tool (download unzip if needed)" do